larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - added introduction, security considerations and IANA considerations sections
 - added "note to readers" with pointers to the discussion list and the repo
+- added references to IETF Sergeants-at-Arms procedures
+- added references to various mailing lists for topics that used to be in scope for the IETF discussion list but no longer are
+- added references to the Note Well and relevant other policies that apply

 ## Since RFC3005